-Sunday Mornings 9:30am – 10:15am
+Sunday Mornings 9:15am – 10:15am

 Forums are informal devotional discussions, usually with a leader and about a particular topic.
 They meet in the parlor and are designed to help those who attend prepare for meeting for worship.
 All are welcome; forums provide good opportunities for new members, attenders, and visitors to learn more about our Meeting and what issues are of concern to the Meeting, and to get to know other individuals in the Meeting.

 Afterthoughts has a myriad of purposes.
 For attenders, it can be helpful to attend if you’re new and have questions, have lingering thoughts from worship that you want to share or explore, or are interested in joining this meeting and want to know about the process.
 For members and those steeped in Quakerism, it can be helpful to attend when challenging questions arise for you in Meeting or when you have a deeply moving experience in Meeting and want to explore this further with others.
-Afterthoughts is led by members of the Membership Committee.
+Afterthoughts is under the care of FMC’s Ministry and Counsel group.

 Women’s weekend silent retreats have been held regularly at Glastonbury Abbey.